Vista-Technology/yanq/README.md

 ![](./images/ss01.png)

-Ansible automations are launched by the AWX template jobs.
-We have devided all the stuff in 6 topics, corresponding to 6 Jobs Template in AWX:
+Ansible automation is launched by the AWX template jobs.
+We have divided all the stuff into 6 topics, corresponding to 6 Job Templates in AWX:
 * Automatically **query** all devices
   * _playbooks/test.yaml_
 * Automatically **backup** all devices configurations inside a GIT repo
   * _playbooks/backup.yaml_
 * Automatically launch **validation** processes
   * _playbooks/validate.yaml_
-* Auotmatically deploy **configurations** on devices, and configure the monitoring stack
+* Automatically deploy **configurations** on devices, and configure the monitoring stack
   * _playbooks/intended.yaml_
 * Automatically **test** the final environment
   * _playbooks/ping.yaml_
-* Automatically **rollback** to the previous saved configurations, in case of test failures
+* Automatically **rollback** to the previously saved configurations, in case of test failures
   * _playbooks/rollback.yaml_

 ![](./images/ss02.png)